n7get/bessel-tone-generator/README.md

 1. Set the desired deviation.
 1. Set the optional PTT type and the serial port if PTT is something other than NONE.
 1. Toggle the PTT either using RTS/DTR, VOX or manually on the transmitter.
-1. Set the audio drive level as to get the lowest center carrier (i.e. Bessel Null).
+1. Set the audio drive level as to get the lowest center carrier peak (i.e. Bessel Null).
 1. Toggle the PTT off when done.

 ## Building
 I've mostly developed this under Mac, I'm mostly using it on Windows.
 I have not tried it under Linux yet.

-To build under Windows you'll have to follow the install instructions for the fyne library:
+To build under Windows you'll have to first follow the install instructions for the fyne library:

 `https://developer.fyne.io/started/`